smiigoindani/Linear-regression-from-scratch/README.md

 # Linear-regression-from-scratch

-Implemented Stochastic Gradient Descent and Batch gradient Descent from Scratch in R using MSE,MAE and Huber Loss
+Implemented Stochastic Gradient Descent and Batch gradient Descent from Scratch in R using MSE, MAE and Huber Loss